inkline/inkline/packages/docs/pages/docs/forms/form-label.md

 </i-code-preview>

 ### Position
-You can add labels to either side of your input using the `label` slot, together with the optional `label-position` property.
+You can add labels to either side of your input, and position it using the optional `inline` and `placement` properties.

 <i-code-preview title="Form Label Position">